 Respectful participation in the classroom learning process is strongly encouraged.
+Classroom

-- Feel free to ask questions to the instructor, and answer questions asked by the instructor.
+- Behavior - Feel free to ask questions to the instructor, and answer questions asked by the instructor.
 Discussions are to be focused on the class material, concepts, homework and policies.
 Private conversations can wait until after class.
-(If you feel you might need a friend to translate during lectures, please talk to me about your situation this week.) - In order to encourage participation, you may earn up to 20 bonus points based on your level of participation, which will be added directly to your score for the quarter.
+(If you feel you might need a friend to translate during lectures, please talk to me about your situation this week.) - In order to encourage participation, you may earn up to 20 bonus points based on your level of participation (as described above), which will be added directly to your score for the quarter.
 If you are uncomfortable with speaking up in class, you can also earn the bonus points by asking questions during office hours. - Disruptive, distracting or disrespectful behavior in the classroom is unacceptable.
 (This includes anything resembling texting, using cell phones / tablets / computers, sleeping, doing homework from this or another class.)
 You will be asked to leave and it will count as one absence.
 If I have to ask you to leave twice (for the same or separate incidents), I will act to have you suspended/withdrawn from my class. - If you arrive late, wait until the end of class to sign in. - Silence all noisemaking devices before you enter the classroom.
 This includes phones, tablets, computers and other such items.
-You may set your phone to vibrate mode only if you are expecting an urgent call.
+You may set your phone to vibrate mode only if you are expecting an urgent call. - Cheating is the act of trying to get credit for work that is not yours.
+I have a zero tolerance policy towards cheating.
+Academic - Honesty - - Cheating includes (but is not limited to): communicating with anyone else during any type of test; copying or submitting work from someone else or from any source (eg. book, website); altering or interfering with grading or attendance taking; using any electronic equipment during quizzes and exams that has not been authorized (eg. cell phones, tablets, computers, symbolic calculators); helping another student cheat.
+(This is not an exhaustive list.) - My zero tolerance policy towards cheating is: if you are caught cheating.
+I will give you an F for the course (no second chances). - In addition, if you are caught cheating, you will be reported to the division dean and Student Development, who may impose much stricter consequences (eg. probation, suspension, expulsion).